ALUMNI SPOTLIGHT: Devon Tomasi

 What stuck out to you about the program you picked?

 Brooke offers the opportunity to spend a year observing, training, and learning from a wide variety of teachers and students.
-Over the course of the year, as you develop teaching and leadership skills, Associate Teachers gradually take on more responsibilities in the classroom.
-The goal of the program is to adequately prepare new teachers to lead their own classrooms at Brooke following their first year.
-Brooke’s philosophy is all about understanding, developing, and supporting great teaching in order to close the achievement gap.
+Over the course of the year, as they develop teaching and leadership skills, Associate Teachers gradually take on more responsibilities in the classroom.
+The goal of the program is to adequately prepare new teachers to lead their own classrooms at Brooke in their second year.
+Brooke’s philosophy is about understanding, developing, and supporting great teaching in order to close the achievement gap.
 Much like Generation Teach, each Associate Teacher has a Mentor Teacher and frequent growth conferences.
 The school also encourages collaboration and support among teachers and is constantly adapting its methods of professional development to reflect the most current education research.
-I cannot wait to be part of a community that is so united in its passion for closing the achievement gap and giving each student the opportunity for truly deep and meaningful learning experiences.
+I cannot wait to be part of a community that is so united in its passion for closing the achievement gap and giving each student the opportunity for deep and meaningful learning experiences.

 What are you most excited about?

-Devon: I am most excited to teach Math lessons at Brooke!
+I am most excited to teach Math lessons at Brooke!
 I absolutely love how they focus on mutual discovery rather than the procedural programming that unfortunately occurs in so many Math classes.

 Do you have any advice for your GT colleagues?

-Devon: In every interview I had with Brooke, I was asked about why I was passionate about working in urban education, and specifically with a population of students of color or from low-income backgrounds.
+In every interview I had with Brooke, I was asked about why I was passionate about working in urban education, and specifically with a population of students of color or from low-income backgrounds.
 Additionally, I was asked what strengths and weaknesses I would bring to the profession as a middle class white teacher.
-I believe these questions were the most important to the hiring committee and I would encourage my TF colleagues to engage with them fully before interviews at any teaching program, as they are incredibly complex and pertinent.
+I believe these questions were the most important to the hiring committee, and I would encourage my TF colleagues to engage with them fully before interviews at any teaching program, as they are incredibly complex and pertinent.
 Having self-awareness about where you are coming from and what you can or cannot give to your students is the first step in becoming the best teacher you can be for them.

 What is your favorite memory from your summer with GT?